DevShiftTeam/APIShift/README.md

 ## About
 APIShift is an open-source PHP system that was designed by Sapir Shemer and its releases are maintained by [DevShift](https://devshift.biz).
 If you want to help and join the community, you are more than welcome to contribute.
 Just visit the [DevShift](https://devshift.biz) site or contact Sapir in any way you feel comfortable with: [LinkedIn](https://www.linkedin.com/in/sapir-shemer/), [Facebook](https://www.facebook.com/sapir.shemer).
-Released under the MIT license.
+Released under the Apache-2.0 license.

 ### Meet Our Team
  * [Sapir Shemer](https://github.com/LessComplexity) as the architect.